 Some people are just loud talkers in general, but when someone raises their voice to a yell multiple times a day, they are probably bad news.
-Whether screaming to achieve dramatic effect or getting heated too easily and starting arguments, these people add stress and conflict to any situation.
+Whether screaming to achieve a dramatic effect or getting heated too easily and starting arguments, these people add stress and conflict to any situation.

 2. Opinions on EVERYTHING

 It’s okay to be opinionated, but someone with a high conflict personality goes a little too far.
-These people have onions on everything from how you should style your hair to how you should hold a pen.
+These people have opinions on everything from how you should style your hair to how you should hold a pen.

 3. Very picky

-Those with a high conflict personality will often be picky about everything from the food they eat to the overall lifestyle that they live.
+High conflict people will often be picky about everything from the food they eat to the overall lifestyle that they live.
 These people can’t rough it and go camping or handle trying something new.
-When spending time with picky people, you always feel like

 4. Too defensive

 Highly defensive people take everything very personally and turn neutral comments into attacks.
-You have to walk on eggshells around these types of people because it’s just easier to keep them happy rather than deal with them freaking out.
+You have to walk on eggshells around these types of people because it’s just easier to keep them happy rather than deal with them.

 5. Always right

 It’s always nice to be right, but those with high conflict personalities have got to be right all the time unless you want to watch them make a scene.
-If someone with a high conflict personality does kind of admit to being wrong, they will be sure to blame others in the process.
-It’s not

 If someone with a high conflict personality does kind of admit to being wrong, they will be sure to blame others in the process.
 It’s not their fault that they weren’t right this one time, as someone clearly gave them the wrong information or tricked them into being wrong somehow.